OpenST/ost-wallet-sdk-react-native/README.md

 2. Install the OST React Native SDK in your project Run following command in your react-native project root

-` npm install ost-wallet-sdk-react-native`
+` npm install @ostdotcom/ost-wallet-sdk-react-native`

 3. Linking the OST React native SDk with your project

-> `react-native link ost-wallet-sdk-react-native`
+`react-native link @ostdotcom/ost-wallet-sdk-react-native`

 4. Android Setup